 Here are some valid reasons for putting more of a focus on saving money than reducing debt:

-Debt with a very low interest rate: More than a third of Americans carry credit card debt from month to month.
+Debt with a very low interest rate: Nearly half (44 percent) of American credit cardholders carry debt from month to month, according to Bankrate’s Chasing Rewards in Debt Survey.
 If you carry a balance that happens to be at a very low interest rate, it may make sense to save first, says Melissa Joy, a certified financial planner and founder of Pearl Planning, a financial planning and wealth management practice in Dexter, Michigan.

-Access to an employer 401(k) match program: More than half of Americans say they’re behind on their retirement savings.
+Access to an employer 401(k) match program: Insufficient retirement funds commonly keep people from financial security, with 41 percent citing it as a reason they’re not financially comfortable, according to Bankrate’s Financial Freedom Survey.
 If you have a retirement savings plan through your job, it may come with an employer match.
-Try to contribute at least enough to get the maximum employer match.
-If you aren’t doing this, you’re effectively turning away free money.
+Try to contribute at least enough to get the maximum employer match, which is essentially free money you could be missing out on.

 “If you don’t have any savings, focusing solely on paying debt can backfire when unexpected needs or costs come up,” Joy says.
 “You might need to borrow again, and debt can become a revolving door.”